MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link.md

 Creating a LinkFree account in its early stages will allow you to stand out significantly on the platform, making it easier for you to grow your online presence.

 #### **Niche tech social platform**
-In addition to a smaller user base compared to other platforms, currently, LinkFree consists of tech-related individuals.
+In addition to a smaller user base compared to other platforms, currently, LinkFree consists of like-minded tech individuals.

 #### **Advertise your products**
 Do you have a book, course, or other product to sell?
 You can add links to them along with descriptions on your LinkFree profile!